 Summer Holiday Family Events around Bury St Edmunds, Colchester, Sudbury and Ipswich

 Are you looking for places to take the kids in the summer holidays 2026?
 With those long six weeks looming, I have been searching for the best events and family activities that are happening around Suffolk and Essex this holidays.
-From Bubble shows for children in Sudbury, outdoor family theatre in Long Melford, to Dinosaur Workshops in Bury St Edmunds, a gaming festival in Colchester as well as music concerts in Castle Park, there’s so much going on for families this Summer.
+From children’s theatre in Sudbury, outdoor summer parties in Long Melford, to Dinosaur Workshops and a gaming festival in Colchester as well as music concerts in Castle Park, there’s so much going on for families this Summer.

 Events to Take Children to in the Summer Holidays in Sudbury & Long Melford Summer 2026